envytools/envytools/hwdocs/io/nv01-peeprom.rst

 NV01 cards, in addition to the usual BIOS ROM, have a small Microwire EEPROM on board.
 The EEPROM is organised as 128 8-bit cells.
 It is used to store an unique chip ID as well as driver data.
-The chipset has a Microwire master controller and can natively read and write the EEPROM.
+The GPU has a Microwire master controller and can natively read and write the EEPROM.

 The user interface to the controller is known as PEEPROM and its MMIO range is